PRAMODNAIK-DEV/Node.js-Hands-on-Workshop/Day-1 Node.js Fundamentals & HTTP Module/Creating-Basic-HTTP-server.md

 ## 🧑‍💻 Step 3: Write the HTTP Server Code

+Let's create a simple **Node.js server** using the built-in `http` module, which responds with `"Hello, Node.js Server!"` to any client request.

-Paste the following code into `server.js`:
+Paste the following code into a `server.js`:

 ```js
 const http = require('http');